 Lesson 1: Make Their Money Work For Them

 This article from the Interesting Dollar shared a great idea to use birthday money to demonstrate the value of interest.
-By gifting $300 a year for birthdays (between parents, grandparents, and aunts/uncles) you would be able to demonstrate the growth provided by interest over a relatively short period of time.
-This is a simple exercise that can help a teenager delay gratification and better understand how interest works.
+By gifting $300 a year for birthdays (between parents, grandparents, and aunts/uncles), you could demonstrate the growth provided by interest over a relatively short period.
+This simple exercise can help teenagers delay gratification and better understand how interest works.
 Below is an excerpt from the article.

 “I did the math and thought that if they received $300 a year from age 10 to 17 and 8% interest, they would receive $2,592 on their 18th birthday.
-Each year they would receive the interest check on the balance in the account.”
+Then, each year they would receive the interest check on the balance in the account.”

 Lesson 2: Embrace Minimalism

 So much of what makes a person successful with their finances as an adult is being intentional.
-Sure, having a high income helps, but many people make a lot of money and still live paycheck-to-paycheck.
-What I love about this article from One Frugal Girl are the conversations she’s having with her children.
-It’s not necessarily about depriving your kids from toys, but getting them to be thoughtful about why they want something.
+A high income helps, but many people make much money and still live paycheck to paycheck.
+I love this article from One Frugal Girl about her conversations with her children.
+It’s not necessarily about depriving your kids of toys but getting them to be thoughtful about why they want something.

 “I want them to learn how to use their imaginations to prevent boredom rather than depending on a room full of toys.“